Naidh/LeakedMods/ServersMods/items/README.md

 ### Deluxxed-50CalMakarov-1.0.0 - Made by Deluxxed
 "This literally only adds the ability to shoot 12.7x108 out of a pm and a pm (t).
 Enjoy"

+### Psifour-Omniscient-1.0.0 - Made by Psifour
+Makes all items identified without editing db/items.
+This reduces the risk of mod conflicts if another mod also changes any items in the DB.

+### Psifour-Lockbox-1.0.0 - Made by Psifour
+Adds five additional secure containers.
+The Lockboxes use the same naming convention as the retail secure containers.

+These containers add more variation in size and layout which enables more control over what size of container one uses.
+As a general rule a secure container of the same tier will be larger or less compartmentalized than the equivalent Lockbox.